-A baby born to a mother who drinks alcohol during pregnancy can have many problems.
+A baby born to a person who drinks alcohol during pregnancy can have many problems.
 This is called fetal alcohol spectrum disorder (FASD).
 FASD includes:

-- Partial fetal alcohol syndrome (pFAS).
+- Partial fetal alcohol syndrome.
 This refers to children who have only two of the physical aspects of fetal alcohol syndrome.
 They have slow growth and CNS problems.

 - Alcohol-related neurodevelopmental disorder (ARND).
 Children with ARND may have learning and behavior problems.
 These may include problems with math, memory or attention, and impulse control or judgment.
 They may also do poorly in school.

-- Alcohol-related birth defects (ARBD).
+- Alcohol-related birth defects.
 This can include defects in the heart, kidneys, bones, or hearing.